brianhill/loops-and-orbits/final_projects/teams.md

 ### Mackade Standup 2

+Yesterday got a second country into the notebook.

+Investigating the Ramsey-Cass-Koopman extension of Solow-Swan.

+Add variable savings rate -- put in some big changes during and after WWWII.
+Haven't got feedback from Andras (external dependency)

 ## Matt and Nicolo &mdash; Kepler's 2nd Law

 Proving that Kepler's 2nd Law (equal areas in equal times) works.
 Produce a visualization of the equal areas.